brummer-simon/simons_lib/README.md

 Most class share a certain focus on embedded systems.

 # Contents
 - CachedCallable: A simple cache for computation results of callable object.
+Threadsafety is configurable.
+- LockGuard: Simple reimplementation of std::lock_guard.
+- DummyMutex: Mutex dummy to use where no threadsafety is required.

 # Optional Dependencies
 - [googletest](https://github.com/google/googletest) (unittests)